AdamOlsson/solar_cell_calc/README.md

 |  2022|  558.4| 606.2|1455.8|1287.1|1863.5|2751.5|1739.5|3783.5|3332.2| 727.9| 648.3| 535.4 |19289.2|
 |  2023|  502.4| 612.9| 883.9| 880.0| 673.2| 971.2| 563.8| 496.8| 400.4| 322.9| 400.1| 159.3 | 6866.8|

-The table above display example system 2 earnings in SEK when we apply our solar panel power production model to historical spot prices of electricity.
+The table above display example system 2 earnings in SEK when we apply its solar panel power production model to historical spot prices of electricity.
 Note that year 2022 stand out due to high electric prices, probably because the start of the Ukraine war.

     System 1 Power Sold and Power Produced Overflow (kWh) (10kWp, 8kW Inverter)